Chapter 4:

 All of it was hollow.

-The words hit harder than I wanted them to.
+That hit me harder than I expected.

 I stared up at the ceiling.
 “When you say it out loud, it really is depressing.”